-Tanglewood has been the summer home of the Boston Symphony Orchestra since 1938.
-Berkshire music lovers began a concert series in the 1930s, and it has expanded with popular music in early and late summer, folk and rock, comedy and jazz, and now with the Tanglewood Learning Institute.READ MORE
+Tanglewood has been the summer home of the Boston Symphony Orchestra since 1938, and it has expanded with popular music, folk and rock, comedy and jazz, and now with the Tanglewood Learning Institute.READ MORE

 Lenox was shaped by the Gilded Age and still feels its influence.
 The ‘Cottages’ still exist, estates of wealthy families in the late 1800s and early 1900s, often from New York, who would come up for a stretch of clear air.